No ready fix if Obamacare subsidies are lost - policy experts

-BOSTON/NEW YORK (Reuters) - U.S. lawmakers and governors are unlikely to act to restore Obamacare health insurance subsidies in at least 34 states should the Supreme Court rule them illegal, health policy experts said on Wednesday.
+BOSTON/NEW YORK, June 17 (Reuters) - U.S. lawmakers and governors are unlikely to act to restore Obamacare health insurance subsidies in at least 34 states should the Supreme Court rule them illegal, health policy experts said on Wednesday.

 The influence of elections in 2016 as well as restrictions already put in place in states opposed to President Barack Obama’s health law could hamper even a short-term compromise, experts said during a panel discussion in Boston at The Forum at Harvard T.H.
 Chan School of Public Health, presented in collaboration with Reuters.